notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/04-EC2-Instance-Storage.md

 ## EFS Infrequent Access (EFS-IA)

-• This **storage class** is cost-optimized for files not accessed every day
+- This **storage class** is cost-optimized for files not accessed every day
-• Up to 92% lower cost compared to EFS Standard
+- Up to 92% lower cost compared to EFS Standard
-• EFS will automatically move your files to EFS-IA based on the last time they were accessed
+- EFS will automatically move your files to EFS-IA based on the last time they were accessed
-• Enable EFS-IA with a Lifecycle Policy
+- Enable EFS-IA with a Lifecycle Policy
-• Example: Assume we have three files in EFS Standard.
+- **Example:** Assume we have three files in EFS Standard.
 Say, fourth file in EBS Standard has not been accessed (read or write) for 60 days.
 Based on the life-cycle policy defined, and you enable EFS-IA, then you are telling it to be moved to EFS-IA storage class which can save you some cost.
 Next time you access that file, it would be put back into EFS standard storage class
-• This is transparent to the applications accessing EFS and the application need not know from where the file is read.
+- This is transparent to the applications accessing EFS and the application need not know from where the file is read.

   ![EFS IA](../images/EFS_IA.PNG)